FLAC command line tool

 flac --delete-input-file -w abc.wav

-Like above, except abc.wav is deleted if there were no errors or warnings.
+Like above, except abc.wav is deleted if there were no errors and no warnings.

-Encode abc.wav to abc.flac using the highest compression setting.
+Encode abc.wav to abc.flac using the highest compression preset.

 Encode abc.wav to abc.flac and internally decode abc.flac to make sure it matches abc.wav.